It’s clear you want hardwood floors because hardwood floors are the prime flooring option.

 If you’re planning on a do-it-yourself flooring project, floating floors are a good choice.
 More importantly, they greatly reduce the amount of time and effort a professional needs to install your flooring—often making installation cheaper.
 Not sure what kind of flooring is best for you?
 Do some research into the advantages and disadvantages of floating floors.

-It goes without saying, but we’re gonna say it anyway: you want to be sure your subfloor is level and dry before starting installing any wood flooring type.
+It goes without saying, but we’re gonna say it anyway: you want to be sure your subfloor is level and dry before starting to install any wood flooring type.
 The subfloor may need to be repaired prior to installation, resulting in an increased installation cost.

 A lot of people feel frustrated with additional add-on costs when it comes to installation.
 The little bits here and there can really add up.